 Really the title should read “Citrusy Smoky Crockpot Pork Tacos” but I thought that was just too much.
 I have this thing about more than two adjectives before the name of a dish.
 It seems…I dunno…pretentious to me!

-Man…you ever tinker around with a recipe and it came out a little bit better than you expected?
+So…have you ever tinkered around with a recipe and it came out a little bit better than you expected?
 That was the deal with these.
 I had this idea in my head for a citrusy, smoky flavored pork taco.
 My original plan was to make another jicama taco since I loved my jicama fish tacos so much.
 But here’s what had happened.

 Yeah.
 That.
 Ow.
 This is what I get for having a cheap mandolin!
 I had to shove the jicama through so hard that I shoved my thumb right along with it!
 (Loving advice: Get a quality mandolin, Foodies!)
 Not fun.
 So I abandoned that.
 But for those of you who live in mystical, magical places where jicama is already sold as tacos?
 Go for it.
 Me?
 I carried my wounded self to the grocery store and picked up some curly leaf lettuce.
 Curly leaf lettuce does not have the desire to kill me.
 And for that reason, curly leaf lettuce and I will always be friends!